ZhouXuQing/Resume-Scanner/README.md

 # Skill scan and query system

-This system (written in java) is designed to automatically extract emails and skills in resumes and pick out the resumes with certain skills, so that employer can quickly identify the employees they want to hire and contact them.
+This system (written in java) is designed to extract emails and skills in resumes and pick out the resume-owners with certain skills, so that employer can quickly identify and contact eligible employees.

 # Set up Environment
 ## Step 1. download dependency components and build java path